melanie-78/Mediscreen/README.md

 4. Use MySQL as configuration in application.properties

 ## Write Unit Test
-1. Create unit test and place in package com.openclassrooms.Mediscreen in folder test > java
+1. Create unit test and place in package com.openclassrooms.mediscreen in folder test > java
 2. Execute unit test by the command mvn test